dzamyatin/atomWebsite/README.md

       2) average request time
       3) all db query timing (should looks like bukets .01, .1, ...
 10) To IDatabase
       4) average query time

+## interesting
 - check http to grpc proxy (see: https://habr.com/ru/articles/658769/)

-## backlog
-- code generation of decorators (find a package) to add metrics
-- kubernetes
-- helm
+- http server (which point?)